kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 **Do**: talk to the maintainer if he forgot to add this tag to the final patch.
-Reviews do take time and the patches land in various branches early after they're sent to the mailingslist for testing, but the reviews are always welcome.
+Reviews do take time and the patches land in various branches early after they're sent to the mailinglist for testing, but the reviews are always welcome.

 **Do**: collect the Reviewed-by tags for patches that get resent unchanged e.g.